-Within its pages you will find other false doctrines.
+Within its pages, you will find other false doctrines.
 On page 124 you’ll see a denial of the hierarchy within the Trinity.
 Remember, the Father sent the Son, not the other way around.
 On page 136 Young presents the humanist philosophy that good and evil “do not have any actual existence.”
 Contrast this with Luke 18:18 and John 17:15 which speak to the contrary.
-On pages 145-146 God wants to be submitted to Mack so he can “join us in our circle of relationship.”
+On pages, 145-146 God wants to be submitted to Mack so he can “join us in our circle of relationship.”
 Sorry, but man is to be submitted to God, not the other way around.
 Page 206 tells us that God has never placed an expectation on anyone.
-Not so, in 1 Peter 1:16, God expects us to be holy; and on page 225 the heresy of universalism is taught when we find the African American woman who is God the Father say, "In Jesus, I have forgiven all humans for their sins against me, but only some choose relationship."
+Biblically, this is not so.
+In 1 Peter 1:16, for example, God expects us to be holy.
+On page 225 the heresy of universalism is taught when we find the African American woman who is God the Father say, "In Jesus, I have forgiven all humans for their sins against me, but only some choose relationship."
 This contradicts verses such as Matt.
 25:46 and Mark 3:29 which clearly teach us that all are not forgiven.

 Jesus said, “My sheep hear My voice, and I know them, and they follow Me.”
 Real biblical Christians are supposed to follow the voice of Christ (the Bible), not the ear-tickling melodies of teachers who use feel-good stories and emotionally laden half-truths to lessen God’s majesty, present humanist philosophy, and teach universalism.